Shou/blog/_posts/2016-10-27-Type-Combinators.md

 ## TODO

 - Type-level operators behaviour in `class`, `type family`, `GADT`, et al.
+- Use :kind! to inspect types rather than `undefined :: blah`

 Type-level operator are helpful syntactic combinators, and much of the work incorporated into the [type-operators](https://www.stackage.org/package/type-operators) package is shown here.